Baltimore: Port of Baltimore

 The port was founded in 1706, preceding the founding of Baltimore.
 The Maryland colonial legislature made the area near Locust Point as the port of entry for the tobacco trade with England.
 Fells Point, the deepest point in the natural harbor, soon became the colony's main ship building center, later on becoming leader in the construction of clipper ships.

-After Baltimore's founding, mills were built behind the wharves.
-The California Gold Rush led to many orders for fast vessels.
-Many overland pioneers also relied upon canned goods from Baltimore.
-After the Civil War, a coffee ship was designed here for trade with Brazil.
-At the end of the nineteenth century, European ship lines had terminals for immigrants.
-The Baltimore and Ohio Railroad made the port a major transshipment point.
-The port has major roll-on/roll-off facilities, as well as bulk facilities, especially steel handling.
+After Baltimore's founding, mills were built behind the wharves, and the California Gold Rush brought orders for fast vessels.
+By the end of the nineteenth century, European ship lines maintained immigrant terminals there, and the Baltimore and Ohio Railroad made the port a major transshipment point.
+The port has major roll-on/roll-off and bulk facilities, especially for steel handling.

 Water taxis operate in the Inner Harbor.
 Governor Ehrlich participated in naming the port after Helen Delich Bentley during the 300th anniversary of the port.

-In 2007, Duke Realty Corporation began a new development near the Port of Baltimore, named the Chesapeake Commerce Center.
-This new industrial park is located on the site of a former General Motors plant.
-The total project comprises 184 acre in eastern Baltimore City, and the site will yield 2800000 sqft of warehouse/distribution and office space.
-Chesapeake Commerce Center has direct access to two major Interstate highways (I-95 and I-895) and is located adjacent to two of the major Port of Baltimore terminals.
-The Port of Baltimore is one of two seaports on the U.S. East Coast with a 50 ft dredge to accommodate the largest shipping vessels.
+In 2007, Duke Realty Corporation began the Chesapeake Commerce Center, a 184 acre industrial park on the site of a former General Motors plant in eastern Baltimore.
+The Port of Baltimore is one of two East Coast seaports with a 50 ft dredge able to accommodate the largest shipping vessels.

-Along with cargo terminals, the port also has a passenger cruise terminal, which offers year-round trips on several lines, including Royal Caribbean's Grandeur of the Seas and Carnival's Pride.
-Overall five cruise lines have operated out of the port to the Bahamas and the Caribbean, while some ships traveled to New England and Canada.
-The terminal has become an embarkation point where passengers have the opportunity to park and board next to the ship visible from Interstate 95.
+The port also has a passenger cruise terminal offering year-round trips on several lines to the Bahamas, the Caribbean, New England, and Canada, where passengers can park and board beside ships visible from Interstate 95; about a third of cruise passengers come from Pennsylvania, New York, and New Jersey.

-Passengers from Pennsylvania, New York, and New Jersey make up a third of the volume, with travelers from Maryland, Virginia, Washington, D.C. and other regions accounting for the rest.